starvagrant/toh/toh.markdown/the_garden_of_treason.md

 These finding were greatly complicated when mercury laden soils were provided to the labs by mistake, and some plants adapted to them.
 Experiments were simplified to show that it was indeed the plants swallowing up the mercury.
 But after this firm conclusion was reached, the plant's rapid oddness reasserted itself again.
 The same occurred with iron ridden soils.

 Unable to grasp at the plants behavior scientifically, a collection of superstitions arose about the plants.
-Superstititions it was agreed should not infect the scientific process, but seemed to calm the nerves of many members on the team.
+Superstitions it was agreed should not infect the scientific process, but seemed to calm the nerves of many members on the team.
 "Never measure liquids in round flasks.
 Always use angular beakers."
 "If you bathe a plant in blue light, turn the light switch on an off as quick as you can in five minute intervals."
 Not every scientist heeded this advice.
 The procedures were followed to the whim of each member of the team.

 But the effect of posting these rules seemed immediate.
 Three weeks later a reliable DNA sample was identified, with several important genes modified, but only several.
 They all had to do with transportation of solutes to different areas of the plant--exactly as they should expect.
 The findings were reported, the potpourri of folded leaves, shimmering stems, and a bitter after taste in the air were neglected in the report.
 If anyone replicated **their** results, well, they'd be a bit more forthcoming.
 It seemed though, that if anyone hoped to clean toxic metal soils, they'd have to learn how to farm the plants.